Advertiser Disclosure

 • Prescription assistance and valuable document delivery

-This is a referral and assistance service; you will still be responsible for any costs incurred for utilizing any services thereafter.
+This is a referral and assistance service.
+You are still responsible for any costs incurred for utilizing any services thereafter.

 What if you’re using credit cards outside of travel planning?
-You’ll need to make sure the credit cards you’re using can protect you while shopping or making non-travel purchases.
+You need to make sure the credit cards you’re using can protect you while shopping or making nontravel purchases.

 Purchase Protection

-If you make a purchase and your item is damaged or stolen shortly after that, purchase protection can definitely come in handy.
+Purchase protection can definitely come in handy if you make a purchase and your item is damaged or stolen shortly afterward.

 If you hold either the Chase Sapphire Preferred card or the Southwest Premier card, you can get purchase protection for up to 120 days after the date of purchase with a coverage amount of up to $500 per item and up to $50,000 per calendar year.